freeway-projects/devdep/README.md

 and create a folder called ~/projects....../vagrant_machines/newmachine1/site_files

 as this will be a folder where shared folders will be stored.
+And chmod 777 this directory.

 and on the VM create a directory called /home/sites as root - 755 root:root